hackclub/hackclub/workshops/soccer/README.md

 -------------------------------------------------------------------------------

-This tutorial is broken down into two parts:

-In [Part 1](#part-1-single-player-soccer), you learn to build a simple single player soccer game by following a clearly outlined set of steps:
+In this tutorial, we'll walk you through building a single-player soccer game.

 [![](img/5_mini.gif)][demo_output]